-This guide will help you prepare for your thoracic surgery or procedure at Memorial Sloan Kettering Cancer Center (MSKCC).
-The word “thoracic” refers to your thorax, or your chest area.
-This includes your heart and lungs.
+The word “thoracic” refers to your thorax, which is your chest.
+Your heart and lungs are inside your thorax.
 You have 2 lungs, 1 on each side.
 The lungs are made up of lobes.
 Your left lung has 2 lobes and your right lung has 3 lobes.
 Two thin membranes called the pleura line and surround your lungs.

 Thoracic surgery can be performed using either video-assisted thoracic surgery (VATS) incisions, robotically assisted VATS, or a thoracotomy incision.
 VATS is usually done through 1 or more small incisions.
 The thoracotomy surgery usually uses a single large incision.
 Your doctor will tell you which type of incision you will have.
 How long you stay in the hospital will depend on which type of surgery and which type of incision you will have.
 Your doctor will also discuss this with you before your surgery.
 There are many types of thoracic surgeries.
 Your doctor will explain which type you will be having.
 The differences between these surgeries depend on how much of the lung will be removed.
 Examples of some surgeries are described below.

-At MSKCC, we want to keep you safe during your surgery.
+At MSK, we want to keep you safe during your surgery.
 You can help by telling us if any of the following statements apply to you, even if you aren’t sure.

 About Sleep Apnea